Climate Change Is Bad For Peru's Pastures ... But There's A 1,200-Year-Old Fix

 "You have water filtration and water holes appearing in lower altitudes, not too far away," Recharte says.
 "Wetlands reemerged in some areas and these are very important when your animals have offspring during the dry season, because the mothers will have green grass and water for their kin."
 Rainfall moves slowly down the soil, grasslands retain more moisture and aquifers and springs in lower altitudes are replenished.

-Recharte says improved water access in communities like Miraflores and Canchayllo has a wider impact: "Our hypothesis is that if the punas are well managed and rotated, water will be retained better and filtered better, and springs in lower altitudes will not dry up."
+Recharte says improved water access in communities such as Miraflores and Canchayllo has a wider impact: "Our hypothesis is that if the punas are well managed and rotated, water will be retained better and filtered better, and springs in lower altitudes will not dry up."

 Experts concur that reviving this infrastructure requires maintenance work and effort, and hope that short-term results such as improved pastures will motivate villagers to continue doing so.
 In the case of abandoned or dry canals, Mark, the Ohio State glaciologist, thinks it's worthwhile to consider interventions such as extending the canals to active springs or setting up new, smaller reservoirs to feed them.

 The Peruvian government has recognized the importance of irrigation for agricultural development, launching "Sierra Azul," a fund of $123 million for projects that include, among other strategies, water harvesting and the revival of ancient hydraulic technologies.
-This public fund is good news for communities who are already working to improve water management strategies.
+This public fund is good news for communities who already are working to improve water management strategies.

 Around 300 families, or about 1,200 people, in the Nor Yauyos Cocha Landscape Reserve have directly benefited, according to the Mountain Institute.
 Quiroz, the reserve biologist, hopes the message will reach beyond the Andes.